Easter Weekend 18th April – 20th April 2025

 Roadcrew & Logistics

-You will need a road-crew to follow your voyage, & pick you up at your final destination.
+You will need a road-crew to follow your voyage, & pick you up at your final destination each day.
 Unfortunately, it is often problematic to persuade a volunteer into this role.

 Equipment: